Sideband transitions in a two-mode Josephson circuit driven beyond the rotating wave approximation: Conclusion

-To summarize, we performed the quantitative investigation of the two-photon assisted four-wave interactions in the superconducting circuit.
-Over the entire range of the driving amplitudes in this work, our theoretical, numerical and experimental values excellently agree with one another, suggesting that the faithful quantitative expectation of sideband transition rates is possible.
+In summary, we performed the quantitative investigation of two-photon assisted four-wave interactions in a superconducting circuit.
+Over the entire range of the driving amplitudes in this work, our theoretical, numerical and experimental values agree with each other, which suggests that the faithful quantitative estimation of sideband transition rates is possible.
 This work expands our understanding in the strongly driven quantum systems.
-The findings through this work would not be restricted within the system we investigate here.
+The findings through this work are not restricted to the system that we investigate here.